 each exam, how to store the scores for each person for each exam, and how to manage the data effectively.

-The storage for exams was relatively straightforward, as we could create an additional list in the AddressBook
+The storage for exams was relatively straightforward, as we could create an additional list in the AddressBook class to store

 the exams.
 However, the storage for scores was more complex.
 We had to decide whether to store all the exam score data

-There was once again another trade-off to consider: storing all exam score data in the Exam
+There was once again another trade-off to consider: storing all exam score data in the Exam objects would make it

 easier to implement exam operations, but would require more complex interactions between the score and person objects.

-On the other hand, storing each person's score in their corresponding Person
+On the other hand, storing each person's score in their corresponding Person object would make it easier to implement

 operations on persons, but would require more complex interactions for exam management.
 We had to consider the pros and cons